eqMoura01/eqMoura01/README.md

 Welcome to my GitHub profile!
 I'm a technology enthusiast and a developer passionate about Spring.
 I started in this world when I was just 14, playing with GTA San Andreas servers.
 I tried several other areas before fully diving into the tech world around 2021/2022.
 Here you'll find some of my personal and academic projects.
 The professional ones are only in company repositories.
 Feel free to explore and collaborate!

 ## 🚀 About Me
-- 🎓 Education: Currently in the 4th semester of Software Analysis and Development at SENAC Florianópolis
 - 💼 Currently working as: FullStack Engineer - Manager Systems
 - 🌱 Learning about: Angular, WebRTC, STUN/TURN Servers, IceCandidates
 - 💬 Ask me about: Java and Spring